Mr Straw's House: History

 William Jr had spent much of the 1920s and 1930s in London, initially studying English Literature at King's College London before going on to teach at City of London College.
 Moving home in 1939 he took over the running of the house, while his brother ran the family business until his retirement in 1962.
 Neither brother married but they both had a variety of hobbies and interests, including archaeology and walking, and were involved in various local societies and their chosen place of worship, St John's.

 After Walter's death in 1976 William was alone until he died in 1990, the last few years of his life seeing him frequently in and out of hospital.
-When he died William generously left his collection of around 30,000 everyday objects to the National Trust, along with his money.
+When he died William generously left his collection of around 30,000 everyday objects from furniture to vintage tins food to the National Trust, along with his money.
 The family home on Blyth Grove, and the other half of the semidetached property (which William had bought around 1940 and rented out) were left to the last set of tenants.
-Luckily the tenants sold to the National Trust, enabling the collection to stay in the house just as the Straws lived with it, providing a fascinating glimpse into a forgotten time.
+Luckily the tenants sold to the National Trust, enabling the collection to stay in the house just as the Straws lived with it, providing a fascinating glimpse into a forgotten time, clutter and all.

 National Trust ownership

 Though the Straw family took good care of their home William was unable to keep on top of the upkeep in his later years and the time when the property was uninhabited at the end of William's life, saw the cold and damp have an inevitable effect on the property.
 With these issues resolved and the house rewired it was ready to receive visitors and the doors opened to the public in 1993.

 Due to the small scale of the property visits need to be booked in advance as there is a maximum group size of four.
-The house opens Tuesday through to Saturday, closing for its winter clean in November and reopening in March.
-There are various special events organised and the display room and tour change yearly.
+The house is open on Thursdays and Fridays, closing for its winter clean at the end of October and reopening in March.
+The display room and theme changes annually.